-I am a PhD student in archaeology at the Universities of Bristol and Exeter, funded by the AHRC through the South, West and Wales Doctoral Training Partnership.
-My research investigates the landscape and historical archaeology of hare hunting between 1600 and 1800, particularly in terms of what this can reveal about social relationships, animal-human interaction, and the development of early modern sport and sport hunting.
+I recently completed a PhD in archaeology at the Universities of Bristol and Exeter, funded by the AHRC through the South, West and Wales Doctoral Training Partnership.
+My research investigated the landscape and historical archaeology of hare hunting between 1600 and 1800, particularly in terms of what this can reveal about social relationships, animal-human interaction, and the development of early modern sport and sport hunting.

 I completed my undergraduate degree at the University of Southampton in 2007, working for Cotswold Archaeology in my summer holiday.
 Shortly afterwards I joined Historic England on the Silbury Hill Conservation Project and subsequently was awarded an Institute for Archaeologists work-place learning bursary at the National Monuments Record in Swindon.
 With a brief dip back into the world of commercial digging I rejoined Historic England on the data team working on record enhancement.
 In 2009 I moved to Cornwall to work as Project Officer at the Tamar Valley Area of Outstanding Natural Beauty (which it really is!), in a role involving everything from orchard surveys to running an Heritage Lottery Fund community heritage project.

-Two small children, one cat, one very chasey lurcher, six chickens, a half renovated cottage and unruly garden in Wiltshire leave not much time for hobbies.
-That being said, I enjoy travelling, piano (when I have one), crocheting badly, acquiring excessive amounts of camping equipment and I really, really like a good cheese.
+small children, one cat, one very chasey lurcher, six eight chickens ducks, two guinea pigs and a pony leave not much time for hobbies.
+That being said, I enjoy travelling (when we’re allowed to), piano, hilly walks, acquiring excessive amounts of camping equipment and I really, really like a good cheese.